coobyHQ/odoo-saas-tools/saas_portal/README.rst

 SaaS Portal
 ===========

-Module for main database in saas structure.
+Module for managing databases, templates, clients and plans in SaaS Portal.